Feature Image Source: Freepik

 Facebook was never meant for plain and boring advertisements that you can use in traditional platforms.
 The idea of self-promotion was never welcomed on Facebook.
 The best way to attract customers, create resonance with them and to generate leads was to show them that you are on Facebook for more than just selling something.
 So are you doing it right?

-In this e-book, we will show this brand transformed from a networking platform to a goldmine for brands and marketers.
+In this e-book on brandspotlight on Facebook, we will show this brand transformed from a networking platform to a goldmine for brands and marketers.
 Learn how brand leverage Facebook for their social media marketing campaigns.